Andrew-003/Travel-Guide-For-Telangana/README.md

 4. The app provides transport and nearby facility details.
 5. Users can explore hotels and restaurants through categorized RecyclerViews.
 6. A search feature with filter chips allows easy discovery of locations.
-7. Images are fetched from Firebase Storage and cached using Glide.
+7. Images are fetched from JSON image urls and cached using Glide.
 8. A background service updates images if the internet is available.

 ## Future Enhancements